espiat/su-local/README.md

 # Plugin-su-local-Shortcode-Ultimate

-This Plugin deregister the fontawesome library from shortcode ultimate and register a local library.
+This plugin deregister the fontawesome library from shortcode ultimate and register a local library.

-Fontawesome 4.7.0
+Compatible with: Fontawesome 4.7.0